BombShellReaper/Palworld-Linux-Server/README.md

     cd

 Create a directory to place you scripts.
-Change the "*name*" with the desired username:
+Change the "*name*" with your desired directory name:

     mkdir name